ReturnInfinity/BareMetal-OS/README.md

 # Running on a physical system

 Booting via BIOS and UEFI is supported.
 Secure boot in UEFI mode must be disabled since this software isn't signed.
+You may need to press <kbd>DEL</kbd> or <kbd>F12</kbd> on the keyboard on powerup to select the boot drive.

 Debug logging is output via the serial port (115200 bps, 8 data bits, 1 stop bit, no parity, no flow control).
 The output should look similar to this:
 ```